Enjoy an exploratory outdoor field trip with your student or group.

 WITH The BLUE HERON NATURE PRESERVE, THE ATLANTA AUDUBON SOCIETY, AND THE AMPHIBIAN FOUNDATION.

 Be a part of our outdoor, nature and ecology-based homeschool program for ages 5-12!
-Each month, we investigate a different topic related to urban ecology and utilize the woods, meadows and waterways of Blue Heron as a living lab.
+Each month, we investigate a different topic related to urban ecology and utilize the woods, meadows and waterways as a living lab.

 $15/child or $50 for Fall Semester (4 sessions, September-December)